metwork-framework/quickstart/4_monitoring.md

 ### System monitoring

-Open `http://localhost:15605`in your browser, you will see the monitoring website, built upon Grafana open source project.
-Login with the following credentials:
+Open `http://localhost:15605` in your browser, you will see the monitoring website, built upon Grafana open source project.
+Click on `Grafana` (or open `http://localhost:15605/grafana/` in your browser) and login with the following credentials:
 * user: admin
 * password: admin